 You don’t need to write, “I recommend this book” — you can make it clear by highlighting your favorable opinion:

 Emily W. Thompson's review of The Crossing:

 Following in the footsteps of Jack Kerouac and William Least Heat-Moon, Doane offers a coming of age story about a man finding himself on the backroads of America.
 Doane’s a gifted writer with fluid prose and insightful observations, using The Narrator’s personal interactions to illuminate the diversity of the United States.

 Despite his flaws, it’s a pleasure to accompany The Narrator on his physical and emotional journey.
 The unexpected ending is a fitting denouement to an epic and memorable road trip.

-Add more punch to your recommendation by mentioning what kind of readers will or won’t enjoy the book:
+Add more punch to your rating by mentioning what kind of audience will or won’t enjoy the book:

 Charleigh Aleyna Reid's review of The King of FU: